-ThesisFULL Guide to Becoming a Principled Agentic Engineer (Build Anything with AI) is a practical lesson in agentic engineering: Build a discipline around specs, verification, context design, tool choice, and iteration instead of one-off prompting.
+ThesisFULL Guide to Becoming a Principled Agentic Engineer (Build Anything with AI) teaches a practical agentic engineering move: Build a discipline around specs, verification, context design, tool choice, and iteration instead of one-off prompting.

 01Intent

 Start with this video's job: Build a discipline around specs, verification, context design, tool choice, and iteration instead of one-off prompting.
 Treat "Intent" as the outcome you are trying to make visible, not a topic label.
-Anchor it to 0:50, where the video says: “you how to ideulate with coding agents, how to build an iterative loop, and then”
+Anchor it to 0:30, where the video says: “complicate AI coding frameworks all of the time, making it seem like you need some fancy harness or specialized agents just to do any real work at scale.
+But that really isn't the case.
+So I boil things...”

 02Task Packet

 Use "Task Packet" to locate the part of the agentic engineering workflow the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
-Anchor it to 23:55, where the video says: “our coding agent produces, whether it's a PRD or it's a set of code, we want to”
+Anchor it to 33:14, where the video says: “pointed cloud code there and I said all right Claude for this AI transformation workshop that I'm doing with Leor I want you to set up a brand new repository and bring in my resources and customize it...”

 03Agent Run